Contact Us for a Free Consultation (213) 542-0979

 The new Los Angeles District Attorney announced anyone arrested for for a non-violent crime will be released without cash bail.

-On the other hand, if someone is not charged with a Homicide or a violent felon, the prosecutors in the 38 courts in Los Angeles county will be arguing that the person should be released on their own recognizance according to recent statements from the new head District Attorney.
+On the other hand, if someone is not charged with a Homicide or a violent felon, the prosecutors in the 38 courts in Los Angeles County will be arguing that the person should be released on their own recognizance, according to recent statements from the new head District Attorney.

-This is very important for defendants because a lot of these defendants only have enough money to either post bail or hire a lawyer.
+That policy will take effect January 1, 2021, in courts across Los Angeles County.
+This is very important for defendants because many do not have enough money to post bail or hire a lawyer.

-How Will Judge's React to New Bail Policy?
+How Will Judges React to New Bail Policy?

-Sometimes they will also listen to what the defense has to say.
+Sometimes, they will also listen to what the defense has to say.
 In other words, if the defense is arguing for a lower bail and can justify it.

 Bail Schedule in Los Angeles